 This emblem is often interpreted as symbolizing the reward in heaven (the crown) coming after the trials in this life (the cross).
 It is meant to urge Christians to accept and bear the cross and be rewarded with the crown of righteousness.

 James 1:12 12 Blessed is the man who perseveres under trial, because when he has stood the test, he will receive the crown of life that God has promised to those who love him.

 Matthew 27: 29 And they twisted together a crown of thorns and put it on His head.
 They put a staff in His right hand and knelt down before Him to mock Him, saying, “Hail, King of the Jews!”

 Samuel Stewart Jordan (1854-1925) was the son of Samuel Alexander Jordan (1807-1897 and Margaret White (1817-1895).
 He and his wife (Sarah Frances Phillips) lived on the “Clinton Turnpike” in Moon township where they farmed along with their 6 children.
-Samuel’s family was were early settlers of Allegheny county which is documented in the History of Allegheny County.
+Samuel’s family were early settlers of Allegheny County, which is documented in the History of Allegheny County.
 SS and Sarah are buried at Sharon Community Presbyterian Church Cemetery.